 Australia, Cairns & Townsville / James Cook University

 New Zealand, Multiple / Massey University Exchange

 These opportunities may not necessarily fulfill major or degree requirements, but they may be of interest to those interested in public health, medicine, or other health fields, and often occur during summer, winter, or spring breaks.
 These programs often involve out-of-classroom experiences such as service learning, site visits, connecting with members and groups in the community, and research.
 To find public/global health-related programs, select Academic Credit: “Certificate in Global Health” on the Program Search.

 Many other study abroad programs may be related to your interests and could be beneficial, including:

-Research and global health programs offered by Department of Biochemistry faculty, many of which offer scholarships specifically for biochemistry majors:
+–Research and global health programs offered by Department of Biochemistry faculty, many of which offer scholarships specifically for students in the Biochemistry major: